What Does A Gas Barrier Membrane Do And Why Is It Important?

 5. Can gas membranes help with damp or moisture?

 Yes.
-Many membranes also act as vapour barriers, reducing damp and preventing mould or building damage.
+Many membranes also act as vapour barriers, reducing dampness and preventing mould or building damage.

 6. Who should install a gas membrane system?